doitintl/CloudBlaster/README.md

   permission is not available.
 There is no harm in having them in `asset-list.txt` -- you will just get an exception.
   * For speed, deletion is executed concurrently.
-* To see, command line flags: Run`./build-and-run-deleter.sh -h`
+* To see command line flags: Run`./build-and-run-deleter.sh -h`

 ### Building and running it with Docker
 * Install Docker as a prerequisite.
-* Run the following  scripts from the  `scripts` folder.
+* Run the following  scripts in the  `scripts` folder.
-* To build, run `./build_docker.sh`
+* To build the Docker image, run `./build_docker.sh`
 * Lister: In the `scripts` folder, run `./in_docker_lister.sh`.
 See [above](#listing-the-assets) for tips on the command-line options and on the output.
 * Deleter: In the `scripts` folder, run `./in_docker_deleter.sh`.
-See [above](#deleting-listed-assets) for tips on the command-line options, and editing the asset-list file to indicate readiness.
+See [above](#deleting-listed-assets) for tips on the command-line options, and about adding a comment to the asset-list file to indicate readiness.